There are probably a few unused or expired prescription medications in your bathroom or cabinets if you're like many people.

 Additionally, more effort is being made to advise people against disposing of unused medicines by flushing them down the toilet – creating a possible water pollution risk.

 The LVMC secured kiosk is available for the disposal of prescription and over-the-counter medications in any dosage form.
-Specific items are prohibited, however, including cosmetics, personal care products, herbal remedies, vitamins, compressed cylinders, aerosols, inhalers, medical devices, sharps (needles), illicit drugs, thermometers containing mercury and any medications containing iodine.
+However, specific items are prohibited, including cosmetics, personal care products, herbal remedies, vitamins, compressed cylinders, aerosols, inhalers, medical devices, sharps (needles), and illicit drugs thermometers containing mercury, and any medications containing iodine.